Azure/RAI-vNext-Preview/docs/Setup.md

 # Setup for Responsible AI
 The goal of this document is to get your Responsible AI components registered and ready for use in your Azure Machine Learning Workspace

 **Note:** The following instructions are for v2.1.2 of the SDK.
-There may be problems using later SDK releases.
+There may be problems using later SDK releases due to changing APIs.

 ## Setup on local machine (Recommended)